tzaeschke/tinspin-indexes/README.md

 ## Performance
 Some hints to improve performance:
+- Use the `reset` method of iterators to avoid creating complex iterator objects -> should reduce garbage collection load.
 - For kD-trees, try disabling defensive copy via `IndexConfig`.
 "Defensive copying" creates a copy of all `double[]` when inserted into the tree.
 Avoiding this copy may slightly improve performance and garbage collection but risks tree inconsistencies when modifying the key externally.
 Other indexes may also become inconsistent,